sczerwinski/wavefront-obj-intellij-plugin/README.md

 - Hold mouse left button on the 3D preview and move to pan the camera.
 - Use mouse wheel to zoom in/out.

+### MTL File Type And Editor

+After installation, `.mtl` file extension will be automatically associated with Wavefront MTL file format and editor.

 ### Settings

 - To change Wavefront OBJ editor color scheme, use: